 Both smile; their embrace brings those five long years up to speed.
 Eria steals and quickly sips from Loi-Hen’s gin – “hey!”.
 He feels like a schoolteacher who hasn’t been stern enough, even though the headmaster is right there.

 “It’s been five years since I last set foot in this place.
 And it’s not like I expected the revolution to be done.
 But, this is the, the goddamn opposite of what I had in mind.
 Why did we disband?
-Why is Chiga with the fascists?
+Why is Chiga with the conservatives?
 Where is Kalushau?”

 Eria receives every answer in threefold.
 Voices eager to provide the correct analysis drown themselves out.
 As more people join the rally for social capital, the cacophony becomes a whirlwind.
 Discourse and pride carry the conversation much too high.
 What the party needs is their feet on the ground, but everyone continues to argue nonetheless.
 Loi-Hen uses the commotion to touch Eria’s shoulder, tilts her head at the balcony.